Frequently Asked Questions

 Lost property items will be displayed in the registration area, please check this when dropping off or collecting your child.

 If any named items are found on camp, our staff will attempt to contact you to collect before the camp closes.

 We are not responsible for any items left at camp.

 We trust that you will give us as much information as possible about any medical condition/s your child has before camp starts.
-Please share full details on the All About Me form at the time of booking.
+Please share full details on the registration form when booking.
 In some circumstances we may need to send you some more forms to gain additional information from you about your child’s needs.
 All information will remain confidential with staff members at your camp and will be placed on the daily register.

 Please inform us if it is necessary for us to administer any medication throughout the day.
 All medication must be kept in a named bag or container, a medical form and full details can be completed upon arrival at camp registration.

 If your child has an allergy, please make sure you tell us about it by completing the relevant sections when booking.
 At registration, we will give your child a green band to wear on their wrist.
 This band is to alert all members of staff that your child has an allergy.
 Your child will still be able to take a full part in our cookery program as we have a variety of ingredients to cater for almost every allergy!